 Each individual or couple will have their own private room with a comfortable bed with bedding and towels.
 In return, we ask that you keep your room clean, including regular dusting, mopping and laundry.

 There are three bathrooms in the house.
 We use the two upstairs and you'll be using the guest bath downstairs.
 Because it's a shared bathroom, we'd ask that you keep it very tidy and clean at all times.
-The tub/shower combo will only be used by you.

 We have wifi and a landline with free Canada/US calling you're welcome to use..
 We have a television in the living room we hook up to our laptops, but we don't have cable or TV channels.
 If you need computer access, it's best to bring your own laptop, but we can lend you ours if you need to do a quick email check.